fluca1978/fluca1978.github.io/_posts/2017-10-31-Hacktoberfest.md

 One thing I have to admit this Hacktoberfest did to me is that **it took me back to my desk, at eveningn, developing some new feature**.
 That was a thing I did not do anymore, I try to sped the less time as possible in front of my computer when at home, but this time I did enjoy being back at evening, with my cat near me (unluckily it was not enough cold to start up my fireplace, that would make it a perfect hacking session).

+But wait a minute: how did all the above go?
+Well, the first PRs to be evaluated have been, of course, the Perl 6 documentation ones and that reminded me how important and organized the documentation is.
+Well, I have to admit I was happy to see [how strict it was the process to get the PR accepted](https://github.com/perl6/doc/pull/1594/commits/69d7951fc52efc455c3885677c95a7f121fed40d) while looking at the documentation did not make me feel the same.
+I mean, the documentation seems somehow less structured with regard to the Perl 5 one, but with such a PR process it will catch up very quickly.
+Also please note that whithin three hours the repository passed from my [requeste numbered 1594](https://github.com/perl6/doc/pull/1594) to the fixing one [numbered 1601](https://github.com/perl6/doc/pull/1601), that is the project is really alive!

+The [Sqitch translation PR](https://github.com/theory/sqitch/pull/357) provided me the *commit-bit* to the repository, and that is something somehow scarying because (i) I have to keep the translation up to date and (ii) I have the possibility to mess up the official repository with a wrong push!

+The Perlbrew project merged quite quickly a couple of PRs: the [clone modules command](https://github.com/gugod/App-perlbrew/pull/564),  [sorting of Perl versions from the newest to the oldest](https://github.com/gugod/App-perlbrew/pull/565) and [keeping 'yes' and 'force' coherent](https://github.com/gugod/App-perlbrew/pull/570).